theAvocadoCoder/100-days-of-code/log.md

 **Thoughts**:
 1. I'm going to put refactoring on the back burner for the remainder of the challenge so I can focus on finishing the MVP for this project.
 There are maybe 3 or 4 more features to add and I think having a functioning MVP by day 100 would be good for my morale.

+### Day 95: November 22nd, Friday

+**Today's Progress**:
+1. Solved LeetCode problems.
+Today was unfortunately hectic and I barely squeezed in that hour.